Barchid/Presentations/text_english_snn.md

 This can be explained by the non-differentiablity of spiking neurons, **FRAGMENT** which prevents the use of the well-known backpropagation algorithm that unleashed the potential of ANNs.

+### Our Research Direction
+In our research group, we aim at leveraging the potential of bio-inspired techniques to perform computer vision tasks for scene understanding.

+**FRAGMENT** It includes many well-known tasks such as object detection, tracking, localization and so on.

+**IMAGES** To do so, we focus on Spiking Neural Networks as the main bio-inspired technique in our researches.

+### Targeted Task
+In this work, we aim at exploring the use of SNNs for a low-level vision task, which is

+**FRAGMENT** the localization of a single object in a static image.

+**FRAGMENT** This task seems quite simple for state-of-the-art approaches like ANNs but remains challenging for emerging bio-inspired methods such as SNNs.
+Therefore, this work is the first step towards modern computer vision with SNNs and static images.

+**FRAGMENT** In addition, Object Localization allows to design deeper architectures following state-of-the-art design paradigm that are very popular in deep learning.

 ## SNN for Computer Vision
 Knowing this, we can recap the state of SNNs in computer vision.